cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/http_api.md

 {{< /hint>}}

 All the usual API methods allow one exact operation to be performed per call.
-If you need to perform multiple operations in parallel, in single network request, bulk API may be quite useful.
+If you need to perform multiple parallel operations within single network request, bulk API may be quite useful.

-1. Create bulk processing request
+1. Create bulk processing request;
-2. Put any amount of encryption/decryption/tokenization/detokenization/etc operations inside
+2. Put any amount of encryption/decryption/tokenization/detokenization/etc operations inside:
-   * Each operation will have own input data, client ID, zone ID, just like in usual requests
+   * Each operation will have own input data, client ID, zone ID, just like in usual requests;
-   * In addition to that, each operation will be marked with an identifier, `request_id`, so when the response is processed you will know what is what
+   * In addition to that, each operation will be marked with an identifier, `request_id`, so when the response is processed you will know what is what;
-     (reordering is possible due to parallel processing of all requests)
+     (reordering is possible due to parallel processing of all requests);
-3. Send the bulk processing request
+3. Send the bulk processing request;
-4. Receive the response, use `request_id` to identify what is what
+4. Receive the response, use `request_id` to identify what is what.

 #### Request